ErlendMariusOmmundsen/Messaging-App/project/readme.md

 ## Project Status

 We have completed the main functionality of the service, as described in the user story, and made the application restfull.
+Features:
+* Sending messages
+* Recieving messages in inbox
+* Creating a user
+* Logging in

 ## Authors